AdobeDocs/creative-cloud-enterprise-learn.en/help/3di/mastering3dlighting.md

     ![Example of a fill light illuminating a 3d headphone model](assets/Mastering3dlighting_24.jpg)

-There are two ways to create the 3-point lighting in Dimension – using Directional lights (individually adding them to the scene or using a 3-Point Light preset) or via glowing objects.
+There are two ways to create the 3-point lighting in [!DNL Dimension] – using Directional lights (individually adding them to the scene or using a 3-Point Light preset) or via glowing objects.

 ![Example of a 3-point light setup in a 3D scene](assets/Mastering3dlighting_25.jpg)